hzeller/txtempus/README.md

 Some time stations also phase-modulate their carrier, txtempus does not.

+The frequency generation does not seem to work on a Raspberry Pi4.
+Please use older Pis for now until that is figured out.

 ### Installation

 Each set-up will be different.
 In my case, I need my DCF77 radio